Fasolada (Greek Bean Stew)

 **If using canned beans, you do not need to add the additional water as they will not soak up quite as much liquid when cooking.

-Reduce the heat to medium low, cover and bring to a simmer.
-If using soaked beans, simmer the soup for about 1.5 hours, until the beans are tender.
+Reduce the heat to medium low and bring to a simmer.
+If using soaked beans, simmer the soup for about 1.5 hours until the beans are tender.
 If using canned beans, 45 minutes - 1 hour is plenty of time for the soup to cook.
-Keep an eye on the soup & stir occasionally to prevent the bottom from burning.
-If the mixture looks too thick & dry, add in some additional water.
+Leave the lid off in order for the stew to thicken properly, and stir occasionally to prevent the bottom from burning.
+If the mixture looks too thick & dry, add in a small amount of water.

 When the beans & vegetables are tender and the soup has reached a thick, stew-like consistency, add the chopped zucchini (if using), salt, pepper and paprika.
 Mix well and let simmer for another 15 minutes until the zucchini is tender.